DavidQiC/IS2545_DELIVERABLE_2/README.md

 ```

-### 2.FUN-VISITOR.
+### 2. FUN-VISITOR.
 Each Visitor shall be of one of four types: a Student, a Professor, a Business Person, or a Blogger.

 The following enum types makes it sure there are only four kind of vistiors can be chosen.
 ```java